Proper 20 (25) | Mark 9:30-37

-Adults are children who have also learned to lie about what they do not know.
-At the very least they lie in order to cover up their ignorance.
+Adults are still children, but children who have learned to lie about what we do not know.
+At the very least we lie in order to cover up our ignorance.

 The disciples were adults.
 When Jesus began walking toward his home in Capernaum, he continued a dialogue he had begun with them earlier in this Gospel narrative, explaining to his disciples that people in Jerusalem were planning to kill him.

-By the time Jesus got to his house and his followers had gathered around him, these same disciples were so far from accepting what Jesus was telling them about his impending execution that they were arguing among themselves over who was greatest disciple.
-It seems they still believed that Jesus would rise to power, and they were squabbling over what position they’d have in the new kingdom.
+By the time Jesus got to his house and his followers had gathered around him, these same disciples were far from accepting what Jesus was telling them about his impending execution.
+They were arguing among themselves over who was greatest disciple.
+They still believed that Jesus would rise to power, and they ignored what Jesus was telling them: they were squabbling over their rewards, their perks, in the new kingdom.

-Perhaps they did not grasp the truth that Jesus was going to die, but they were unwilling to admit to Jesus that they did not understand.
-Perhaps on some level they did grasp the truth of it, but they were unwilling to admit it to themselves.
-Either way, when he asked them why they were arguing, they were grown up enough to lie about it.
+Maybe they didn’t grasp the truth that Jesus was going to be killed, or maybe on some level they did grasp the truth, but didn’t want to deal with it — we often lie to ourselves about hard things.
+Either way, they were unwilling to admit to Jesus that they didn’t understand or that they couldn’t handle it.
+When he asked them why they were arguing, they were grown up enough to lie about it.

 Jesus dealt with them by holding a child in his arms.
-We hear the story and we think that the point is humility, or simplicity, or purity, and those things may also be true.
-It is possible that the point is honesty: to know what we do not know, and to be open to the truth, even when it is hard.
+We hear this story, and we think that the point is humility, or simplicity, or purity, and those things may also be true.
+It is possible that the point is honesty — to know what we do not know, and to be open to the truth, even when it’s hard.

-We might lie to other people by holding back the truth.
-We are more likely to lie to ourselves by refusing to see a hard truth.
+We might lie to other people about a hard truth, but we are more likely to lie to ourselves by refusing to see it.
 We may wrap ourselves in so many lies that we can’t unravel them.

-The desert, the great dry uninhabited desert, is a recurring image in holy texts.
-It is where the prophets go to seek God.
+The desert, the great, dry, uninhabited desert, is a recurring image in holy texts.
+It’s where the prophets go to seek God.
 It is also where demons are sent to dwell.
-Perhaps it is the same thing.
+Perhaps it’s the same thing, in the end.